 Thank you to my Twitter, Instagram, and Facebook friends for helping me with this strong girl characters graphic novel list.
 With graphic novels skewing for a male audience, it’s nice to find girl characters that inspire and entertain, and with a range of personalities.

-Some of these mighty girls seem to have superhero powers; other are just plain fearless.
-But there are also those everyday heroines who struggle with life’s ups and downs and must discover who them are, their true friends and their inner strength.
-Whether their conflict is with bad guys, monsters, dragons or mean girls, all these books help to get girls reading, especially reluctant readers.
+Some of these mighty girls seem to have superhero powers; others are just plain fearless.
+But there are also those everyday heroines who struggle with life’s ups and downs and must discover who they are, their true friends and their inner strength.
+Whether their conflict is with bad guys, monsters, dragons, or mean girls, all these books help to get girls reading, especially reluctant readers.
 I hope there are many more like books these coming out soon!